HL7/cql/input/pages/02-authorsguide.md

 code "Diastolic blood pressure": '8462-4' from "LOINC" display 'Diastolic blood pressure'
 ```

-The above declarations can be referenced directly or within a <<filtering-with-terminology,retrieve expression>>.
+The above declarations can be referenced directly or within a [retrieve expression](#filtering-with-terminology).

 A syntax diagram of a <span class="id">Code</span> referencing an existing code can be seen [here](19-l-cqlsyntaxdiagrams.html#codeSelector).